openshift-labs/learn-katacoda/middleware/pipelines/4create-task.md

-Tasks consist of a number of steps that are executed sequentially.
-Each step is executed in a separate container within the same task pod.
-Tasks can have inputs and outputs in order to interact with other tasks as part of a pipeline.
+`Tasks` consist of some steps that get executed sequentially.
+Each step gets executed in a separate container within the same task pod.
+They can have inputs and outputs to interact with other `Tasks` as part of a pipeline.

-For this exercise, you should create the s2i-nodejs and openshift-client tasks from the catalog repositories using oc.
-These will be the tasks you add to your pipeline for this workshop.
+For this exercise, you should create the _s2i-nodejs_ and _openshift-client_ tasks from the catalogue repositories using oc.
+These are the tasks you add to your pipeline for this workshop.

-Create the s2i-nodejs task that will define and build a container image for the nodejs-ex application and push the resulting image to an image registry:
+Create the _s2i-nodejs_ task that defines and build a container image for the _nodejs-ex_ application and push the resulting image to an image registry:

 `oc create -f tektontasks/s2i-nodejs-task.yaml`{{execute}}

-Create the openshift-client task that will deploy the image created by s2i-nodejs as a container on OpenShift:
+Create the _openshift-client_ task that will deploy the image created by _s2i-nodejs_ as a container on OpenShift:

 `oc create -f tektontasks/openshift-client-task.yaml`{{execute}}

-**Note**: For convenience, the tasks have been copied from their original locations in the Tekton and OpenShift catalog git repositories to the workshop.
+**Note**: For convenience, the tasks have been copied from their original locations in the Tekton and OpenShift catalogue git repositories to the workshop.

 You can take a look at the list of tasks using the Tekton CLI (tkn):